jj1bdx/apresse/presentation/rikitake-codebeamsto2018-apresse.md

 * Pre-allocated radio spectrum only
 * Third-party traffic handling is prohibited (expect for where allowed, and in case of emergency)

+^ Let me explain amateur radio again in plain English.
+It's solely for technical experiments, so no business communication allowed, no cryptography, and no privacy.
+You have to be authoized so you need to have a license.
+The activities are restricted in allocated bands only.
+And third-party traffic handling is prohibited by general, except for in case of emergency, and where it is allowed, such as in the USA and Canada.
+But not in Sweden.
+Or Japan.

 ---

 # Amateur radio privacy in the USA